By Barbara Kessler

 For now, start with just one tree.
 Maybe it produces lemons on your patio.
 Voile!
 You’re a local food producer.
 Maybe it shelters your home.
 AC bill, take that!

 Or, if you contribute to a tree group, you can help restore the rainforests, or the Rocky Mountain pines savaged by a tiny beetle unleashed by climate change.
-You don’t have to wear a bandana, blockade Exxon’s offices or picket the White House, you can do this from your own home.
+You don’t have to blockade Exxon’s offices or picket the White House, you can do this from your own home.
 In fact, do it from your own home.
-Because that’s what this is ultimately about, your home and your family.
+Because that’s where this starts and what it is ultimately about, your home and your family.
 Your future and theirs.

 Copyright © 2014 Green Right Now | Distributed by Noofangle Media